Dog Breed Detector

 Model list in web app

 Click on the model tile to download and run the model.
 Now you can upload the input data that we will use to test your model.
-To do this, click Upload file and select the file.
+To do this, click the Upload file button.

-In the video that you are now watching in the player, you can see the breed tags assigned to the dogs that the model managed to find.
+In the video you will watch in the player, you will see the breed tags assigned to the dogs that the model managed to find.

-This is what a frame of the model's work looks like in the media player of the test application.
+This is what a frame of the model's work looks like in the test application's media player:

 Video result